HSBNE/manual.hsbne.org/docs/howwework/constitution.md

                       2. Persons may self-nominate.
                   5. Any voter present may request the tranche be put aside and moved to the next tranche,
-                      1. In this case, the Chairperson must hold a vote.
+                      1. In this case, the Chairperson must hold a special resolution vote.
-                      2. The vote will pass if unanimous.
                   6. If there are more than zero nominations in the tranche, The voters must vote for the position amongst the nominees.
                   7. If there are no nominations, the next tranche is raised and the